 CLINTON, N.Y. – Hamilton College's

-Erica Hills '28 posted a double-double with 19 points and 10 rebounds, and the Continentals shot 54.5% from the field as a team to register an 88-64 win over SUNY Brockport on Hamilton's Coach Tom Murphy Court inside Margaret Bundy Scott Field House on Tuesday, Nov.
+Erica Hills '28 posted her second career double-double with 19 points and 10 rebounds, and the Continentals shot 54.5 percent from the field in their 88-64 non-conference win over the SUNY Brockport Golden Eagles on Hamilton's Coach Tom Murphy Court inside Margaret Bundy Scott Field House on Tuesday night, Nov.
 18.

 Season Update